onlypuppy7/LegacyShell/README.md

 | **Game Server** | This server allows gameplay to take place.
 It simulates the game being played and sends packets to all the players, keeping them in sync.|- So long as the game server is added and authorised by the owner of the services server, then there can be as many as desired to increase the region count.|

 So depending on your use case, you could either be using all or some of the servers.

+### Aims Of The LegacyShell Project:

+- [x] To have a fully working backend that accurately reimplements everything from the website when it was on 0.17.0
+- [x] To preserve the game faithfully, such that no matter what the future holds Shell Shockers will forever be archived in a playable state
+- [x] To have code for the game in which the backend and clients both share the same code, making modifying seamless
+- [x] To be able to extend any part of the project without having to modify the source code at all by using plugins and a modding API
+- [x] To be a project which is easy to set up with nothing more required than just NodeJS, on any system
+- [x] To have the ability to easily upscale the servers with new regions that require minimal setup
+- [x] To be privacy respecting, with no telemetry and secure password encryption
+- [x] To include the necessary optimisations such as caching, multi-threaded game servers and the most cut down backend code

+### Improvements Introduced By LegacyShell:

+- All tracking removed
+- Commands system, allowing for players to access dozens of options
+  - For example, a player can create a private room, enable timed mode, give everyone half speed and lock it to create their own minigame (even if that example doesn't sound that fun)
+- Brand new gamemodes and mechanics such as weather and time of day
+- Overhauled the way gamemodes work, implementing a gameoptions system allowing for fine grained control and easy creation of custom modes
+- Overhauled the items system, allowing for effectively limitless items and stamps
+- Plugins system
+- Map editor improved and integrated into the game
+  - Icon on homescreen for easy access
+  - Extra keybinds and buttons
+  - Up to 15 levels of undo
+  - Many more skyboxes
+- A clean wiki integrated into the site
+  - Also has a homescreen icon
+  - Contains plugin docs, trivia and LS documentation
+- Recovery of the cancelled timed round mode
+- Overhauled sound system which uses Howler instead of Babylon

 ## Contributing